What Repentance Means

 Satan is spiritual death.
 He is a hater, a sin-producer.
 He is everything that is bad.

-Jesus was everything that was good.
+Jesus was everything that was good, eternal life.

-First John 3:10 carries us a step farther in this unhappy drama: “In this the children of God are manifest, and the children of the devil.”
+1 John 3:10 carries us a step farther in this unhappy drama: “10 In this the children of God and THE CHILDREN OF THE DEVIL are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.”

-Here we have the two families in contrast—the family of God and the family of the devil.
+Here we have the two families in contrast—the family of God and THE FAMILY OF THE DEVIL.

 Ephesians 2:11–12 gives us one of the saddest pictures of the natural man.
-The Spirit, through Paul, is speaking: “Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands,” that is, the Jews called the Gentiles the “Uncircumcision.”
+The Spirit, through Paul, is speaking: “11 Therefore remember that you, once Gentiles in the flesh—who are called Uncircumcision by what is called the Circumcision made in the flesh by hands”-that is why, the Jews called the Gentiles the “Uncircumcision.”
 Why?
-Because the circumcised man was in the first covenant and had covenant rights and covenant privileges, but the Gentile man, the uncircumcised, was outside.

 All of God’s blessings are wrapped up in Christ.
+The Gentile is separated from Christ.

 He has no hope; he is without God, and he is in the world.
 Notice his condition now: he is spiritually dead, united with Satan.